Access RavenDB Management Studio

 <configuration> <components> <component id="SearchSessionProvider" service="UCommerce.RavenDB25.Search.IRavenDbStoreProvider, UCommerce.RavenDB25" type="UCommerce.RavenDB25.Search.RavenDbStoreProvider, UCommerce.RavenDB25"> <parameters> <anonymousUserAccessMode>None</anonymousUserAccessMode> <ravenDatabasePath>~/App_Data/RavenDatabases/Ucommerce</ravenDatabasePath> </parameters> </component> </components> </configuration>

 You can read more about component in this article.

-The anonymousUserAccessMode paramenter sets the level of access that you want the studio to run with.
+The anonymousUserAccessMode parameter sets the level of access that you want the studio to run with.

-The ravenDatabasePath is the place where the document store will be stored on you server.
+The ravenDatabasePath is the place where the document store will be stored on your server.

 If you want to use a API key as authentication, you must add #api-key=